PegasusResearch/pegasus/_sources/source/vehicles/pegasus/software.rst.txt

   :align: center
   :alt: Nvidia SDK Manager Device selection

 7. Select all the modules that can be installed and the latest jetpack version.
+Setup the ``Pre-config`` option and set the username (for example ``pegasus``) and password, and continue.

 .. image:: /_static/jetson/sdk_manager_installing.png
   :width: 600